prajwal2308/AHS-Applicant_Helper_System/README.md

 ## Usage

-1. **Register/Login**: Create an account or log in to access the application's features.
+1. **Register/Login**: log in to access the application's features usn: admin and password: admin.
 2. **Upload Documents**: Navigate to the upload page to submit your resume and job description.
 3. **Analyze Skills**: The application will extract and display core and soft skills from both documents.
 4. **View Match Score**: Compare the extracted skills to see how well the resume matches the job description.
-5. **Explore Job Opportunities**: Use the job scraping feature to find relevant job listings based on your skills.
+5. **Explore Job Opportunities**: Use the job scraping feature to find relevant job listings based on your skills.(blocked)

 ## Technologies Used